Xfinity Internet Review June 2026

 -

-Gateway inclusion helps simplify the offer: That reduces one of the quieter friction points that used to complicate the Xfinity value story.
+Gateway inclusion helps simplify the offer: Including the Xfinity Gateway reduces one of the quieter costs that often made older broadband deals harder to compare.

 -